bjb568/DevDoodle/README.md

 ## Running Locally

 - Clone this repository
-- Create a directory called `Secret` inside DevDoodle's parent and add the files: `devdoodle.net.key`, `devdoodle.net.crt`, and `devdoodle.net-geotrust.crt`, which you'll have to self-sign unless you have the real certs.
+- Create a directory called `Secret` inside DevDoodle's parent and if you want to use SSL add the files: `devdoodle.net.key`, `devdoodle.net.crt`, and `devdoodle.net-geotrust.crt`, which you'll have to self-sign unless you have the real certs.
 In addition, create the file `devdoodleDB.key` which contains your mongodb database password for the user `DevDoodle`.
 Make sure your permissions are set right for this folder.
 - Install a recent version of node and mongodb (run the mongod process (you must create a data directory, if it doesn't already exist)).
 - `npm install`
 - Run a mongo shell process and: